Wonton: Outside China

 In American Chinese cuisine (and occasionally in Canada as well), wontons are served in two ways: in wonton soup (wontons in a clear broth) and as an appetizer called fried wontons.
 Fried wontons are served with a meat filling (usually pork) and eaten with duck sauce, plum sauce, sweet and sour sauce, or hot mustard.
 A version of fried wontons filled with cream cheese and crab filling is called crab rangoon.
 Another version of fried wontons is filled with cream cheese, green onions, soy sauce, and garlic.

 Wonton strips, deep-fried strips made from wonton wrappers and served with hot mustard or other dipping sauce, are a common complimentary appetizer in American-style Chinese restaurants.

 In the Philippines, fried wontons are often called pinseques fritos (pinsec frito in the Castilian singular).
 Pritong pinsek is the Cebuano and Tagalog name.
 It also figures in the noodle soup pancit Molo, named after the Molo district of Iloilo City.
 Wonton wrappers in the broth serve as the noodles in the dish.

 Wonton is commonly eaten in Singapore as part of the country's hawker culture.
-It is commonly eaten with noodles and are called dry wanton mee.
+It is commonly eaten with noodles and called dry wanton mee.

 In Indonesian Chinese cuisine, they are called pangsit and are served fried or in soup, usually with Chinese noodles.

-In Peruvian-Chinese gastronomic fusion called Chifa, wontons, called wantán in Peru, can be found fried with meat filling to eat with rice or Tallarín saltado, and also in wonton soup or sopa wantán.
+In the Peruvian-Chinese gastronomic fusion called chifa, wontons, called wantán in Peru, can be found fried with meat filling to eat with rice or tallarín saltado, and also in wonton soup or sopa wantán.

 In Thailand, wontons are called kiao (เกี๊ยว, [kía̯w]), from the Teochew pronunciation of 饺 (Mandarin: jiǎo; "dumpling").
 Wonton soup is called kiao nam (เกี๊ยวน้ำ, [kía̯w náːm]); the soup is made with chicken stock and the wontons made with a pork filling.
-The soup is very famous in Thailand.

 In Eastern Europe, mainly Russia (where they are called пельмени pelmenyi) and Estonia (where they are called pelmeenid), wontons are usually filled with minced meat.
 They are either boiled or fried; many people eat them with vinegar and sour cream.

-In Vietnamese cuisine they are known as hoành thánh.
+In Vietnamese cuisine, they are known as hoành thánh.